freewind-demos/react-style-demo/README.md

-React Props Demo
+React Style Demo
 ======================

-Pass value to other component as props.
+Use style in react components.

 ```
 npm install